-Periodic level fluctuations

-The root cause of the defects appears to be large fluctuations of liquid level in the mould, with an amplitude of about $\pm 10$ mm with a low frequency of only about $0.01~{\rm s}^{-1}$ .
-One possible source of these level fluctuations is the periodic squeezing and bulging of the initial strand attached to the dummy bar as it moved through the rolls supporting the shell below the mould.
-The BHP Newcastle bloom caster was particularly susceptible to this problem, owing to large roll spacings (>0.7 m) lower in the caster, especially between segments 10-12 m below the meniscus.
-Bent rolls are another potential source.
+- 1) Periodic level fluctuations - The root cause of the defects appears to be large fluctuations of liquid level in the mold, with amplitude of $\sim +/-10$ mm with a low frequency of only $\sim 0.01 \text{ s}^{-1}$ .
+One possible source of these level fluctuations is the periodic squeezing and bulging of the initial strand attached to the dummy bar as it moved through the rolls supporting the shell below the mold.
 Unsteady alternating between contraction and expansion of the shell causes the internal volume of liquid metal in the strand to decrease and increase.
-This in turn pushes molten steel upward

-NO 6

-15 Schematic diagram proposing the sequence of events that gives rise to the observed defect: rising mould level first causes gradually deepening oscillation marks, followed by a loss of lubrication as the slag rim is over-run, the rim is then captured by the steel, which carries it with the shell when the mould level falls, thereby creating a depression in the steel surface, lubrication is lost until the time a new slag rim can form (in the case of rim capture shown) resulting in a severely glaciated region and then draws it downward.
-The frequency could not be predicted in this paper, but other work has suggested correspondence with the casting speed divided by the roll pitch or the roll perimeter.
-This phenomenon is often worse just after startup, as confirmed in this paper.
-The periodic changes in strand thickness also cause periodic variations in roll force and accompanying tiny periodic variations in casting speed.
-This downstream source of level fluctuations presents a challenge to the mould level control system, which was not met by the standard proportional-derivative level controller.
-Regardless of the cause of the high amplitude, low frequency level fluctuations, they led to surface imperfections via the following steps.

-Deep oscillation marks

-The results of this paper clearly show that deepening oscillation marks are created when there is a general trend of rising mould level.
-As the mould level rises, the solidified flux rim at the meniscus moves closer to the newly solidified shell.
+This in turn pushes molten steel upward and then draws it downward.
+The frequency could not be predicted in this work, but other work has suggested correspondence with the casting speed divided by the roll pitch or the roll perimeter [12].
+This phenomenon is often worse just after startup, as confirmed in this work.
+The periodic changes in strand thickness also cause periodic variations in roll force and accompanying tiny periodic variations in casting speed [12].
+This downstream source of level fluctuations presents a challenge to the mold level control system, which was not met by the standard Proportional-Derivative level controller.
+Regardless of the cause of the high amplitude, low frequency level fluctuations, they led to surface imperfections via the following steps. - 2) Deep oscillation marks The results of this work clearly show that deepening oscillation marks are created when there is a general trend of rising mold level.
+As the mold level rises, the solidified flux rim at the meniscus moves closer to the newly solidified shall.
 This increases the pressure generated in the liquid flux channel during each oscillation stroke.
 This, in turn, increases the bending forces imposed on the shell.
 In addition, the low solidification rate against the flux rim produces a thinner steel shell, which is easier to bend.
-Other work suggests that the flux rim itself could even interact mechanically with the shell.
-In either case, oscillation marks logically deepen as the forces imposed on the thin shell increase.
+Other work suggests that the flux rim itself could even interact mechanically with the shell [13].
+In either case, oscillation marks logically deepen as the forces imposed on the thin shell increase. - 3) Deep depressions As the mold level reaches its peak, this work has found that deep depressions can form in the thin shell.

-Deep depressions

-As the mould level reaches its peak, this paper has found that deep depressions can form in the thin shell.
 The rate of level increase probably exceeds the ability of the slag rim to melt and maintain a uniform shape with respect to the meniscus.
 This could cause depressions in several ways.
-First, flooding the slag rim to solidify steel directly against the solid slag would produce an imprint of the slag rim in the newly solidified steel.
+Firstly, flooding the slag rim to solidify steel directly against the solid slag would produce an imprint of the slag rim in the newly solidified steel.
 This imprint would naturally be deepest where the solid slag rim at the meniscus is thickest.
-Second, the slag rim is often only weakly attached to the mould wall, 15 so could be captured by the solidifying steel shell.
-Third, it has been suggested that the slag rim may be buoyed upward by a rising mould level.
-If the upward movement of the slag rim along the mould wall is stopped at some maximum upper height by sintered powder build up, then the rising mould level would overflow it immediately thereafter.
-In each case, the result is a thin steel shell with a depressed region filled with solidified mould slag, which moves down the mould.
+Secondly, the slag rim is often only weakly attached to the mold wall [14], so could be captured by the solidifying steel shell.
+Thirdly, it has been suggested that the slag rim may be buoyed upward by a rising mold level [15].
+If the upward movement of the slag rim along the mold wall is stopped at some maximum upper height by sintered powder build up, then the rising mold level would overflow it immediately thereafter.
+In each case, the result is a thin steel shell with a depressed region filled with solidified mold slag, which moves down the mold.
 Later removal of the slag reveals the permanent depression in the bloom surface.